myEvolv-Development-Community/myEvolvCode/JavaScript Functions/Show and Hide Test Items.md

   try {
     var question_element = $( // Search this HTML element using JQuery
       getTestQuestionByCode(test_header_code, question_code). // find a question with an output_code value that matches our question_code
-      getField() // Get the associated HTML element and give it to JQuery ).
+      GetField() // Get the associated HTML element and give it to JQuery ).
     closest("div.QuestionContainer"). // Get the question container (contains both the prompt and the response(s).
 Look up the family tree for this element and take the first div.QuestionContainer element. show()